MrVinkel/bump/readme.md

 Bump requires a SSH agent to be running when using SSH for auth.

-Add the following to .bashrc or similare
+Add the following to .bashrc or similar.

 ```bash
 # start and export ssh-agent env vars